 Where to Purchase Melt Cosmetics

-Final Thoughts on Melt Cosmetics
+Final Thoughts on the Melt Cosmetics Blueprint Stack & Collection

-I commend Melt for making this a permanent product with Limited Edition packaging.
+The above being said, I commend Melt for making this a permanent product with Limited Edition packaging.
 I wish that more prestige and indie brands did this with their packaging.
 Limited Edition packaging builds buzz and creates hype amongst a brands’ super fans in a way that doesn’t play on consumers’ fears of missing out on a product.